-Minnesota Council of Churches Respectful Conversations is partnering with a variety of organizations in the coming years to better equip Christian and other faith leaders with the education, reflection, skills and capacity to help their congregations be makers of peace in their mission fields.
+Minnesota Council of Churches Respectful Conversations partners with national and international experts to better equip Christian and other faith leaders with the education, reflection, skills and capacity to be sources of peace in our state, our nation and our world.

 REGISTER BELOW or click here to complete the registration form.

 December 12, 12:30pm - 3:00pm